GeoBigData/gbdx-training/task_to_platform.md

 ## write and test algorithm that processes locally
 - write and test a script locally
-- here's an example python script that I've labelled clip_raster.py (clips a raster image using a shapefile)
+- here's an example python script that I've labelled clip_raster.py
+	- function that clips a raster image using a shapefile
+	- Default is to clip and output the raster within the bounds of the shapefile.
+If specify 'exclude' as value for the 	       composition parameter, this function will clip and output the raster outside of the shapefile.

 ```python
 import fiona